Zverik/every_door/README.md

 ## Author, License, and Sponsors

-The editor was written by Ilya Zverev © 2022-2025 and published under the ISC license.
+The editor was written by Ilya Zverev © 2022-2025 and published under the terms of the GNU General Public License version 3 or (at your option) any later version.

 The author is sponsored by many individual contributors through [GitHub](https://github.com/sponsors/Zverik) and [Liberapay](https://liberapay.com/zverik).
 Thank you everybody!